-- Training – Part of the implementation of the new system needs to include training on how the system will work, and what everyone’s responsibilities are.
+Training – Part of the implementation of the new system needs to include training on how the system will work, and what everyone’s responsibilities are.
 This will include things like how to identify hazards, and how to report them properly.
-In addition to training, showing your employees safety training DVD’s (like this one here) can help train employees on how to identify and avoid common workplace hazards.
+In addition to training, showing your employees safety training DVD’s can help train employees on how to identify and avoid common workplace hazards.

 Going through these steps when looking to make safety reporting improvements will not only help get a good system in place, but it will help avoid a lot of the problems.
 These types of systems have been proven successful in thousands of facilities throughout the world, and when done properly, they can greatly improve the safety of any company.

 Most of the above steps are fairly self-explanatory, and are easy to follow when making any type of changes to a facility.
 Planning a new safety hazard reporting system, however, can be quite difficult.
 While it is true that every facility will need their own custom solution, it is also important to look at what types of things work across any facility in any industry.
 The following information will help you to have the foundation for planning your own new reporting system that is based on industry best practices.